SnakiestCarrot/image-to-ascii/README.md

 Inspired by https://github.com/isaksolheim/image-to-ascii

-This is a small project that I put together in one evening that takes an image and generates a text file with ascii that tries to resemble the input image.
+This is a small project that I put together in one evening that takes an image and generates a text file that tries to resemble the input image with ascii characters.

 ## Usage